Universities & Colleges in Iowa

-With more of urban campus in most of the universities, the students at the universities choose to stay in dorms and makes for an international cultural extravaganza.
-There are a lot of scholarships, some of, which are sponsored by the collective association of universities or individual universities and some external.
+With more of an urban campus in most of the universities, the students at the universities choose to stay in dorms and makes for an international cultural extravaganza.
+There are a lot of scholarships, some of, which are sponsored by the common association of universities or individual universities and some external.
 This list does not include the general merit scholarships a non-resident gets but are quite centric to Iowa and its educational institutions.

 Iowa ranks the first in the nation for affordability (#1 for housing and #13 for its cost of living) according to The 10 Most Affordable States.
 The cost of living index for Iowa is 84, lower than that of the US in overall (100), and housing is the biggest factor of difference.
 The cost of education in Iowa is much lower than the national average: $10,000 versus $11,000.
-This may be due to little less ranking but the combination of great education with an international student crowd and low expense makes this an ideal place for foreign students to pursue their higher studies.
-Due to the urban ambience though the stay and other expenses match and sometimes exceed the national average by 10%.
+This may be due to little less ranking, but the combination of great education with an international student crowd and low expense makes this an ideal place for foreign students to pursue their higher studies.
+Due to the urban ambiance though the stay and other expenses match and sometimes exceed the national average by 10%.
 The Iowa cumulative expense ranges from $ 38000-$ 42000 whereas the national average is in the range of $50000+.
 This is a saving of nearly 20% if we do not consider the high cost of staying.